pygreece/community/docs/en/code-of-conduct.md

 gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, race, religion (or lack thereof), education, cultural and cognitive differences, or socioeconomic status.

+We recognize and value diversity not only in identity but also in the experiences and perspectives each individual brings to the community.

+Our goal is to provide accessible events and discussions so that members with disabilities can participate without barriers.
+If there are any needs for additional support, please inform us at [organizers@pygreece.org](mailto:organizers@pygreece.org), and we will do our best to accommodate.

 ## Examples of inappropriate behavior